MetalPetal/MetalPetal/README.md

 - Reuse a `MTIContext` whenever possible.

-    Contexts are heavyweight objects, so if you do create one, do so as early as possible, and reuse it each time you need to render a image.
+    Contexts are heavyweight objects, so if you do create one, do so as early as possible, and reuse it each time you need to render an image.

 - Use `MTIImage.cachePolicy` wisely.